 - Accommodates Larger Groups (up to 12 people)

-- Easier Access (shorter ski-in, doesn’t require touring gear)
+- Easier Access (shorter ski-in, touring gear recommended, but not required)

 - Ski-in Ski-Out On Mountain Lodging when chair 4 is running